-SUMMARY REPORT BOARD OF DIRECTORS PART 1 5 05 February 2024 Report Title: tle: Public Sector Equality Duty (PSED) R 2024 teport 2023 - Executive/ Non-Executive Committee Lead: Andrew McMenemy - Chief People Officer Report Author(s): Paul Taylor - Director of OD and Culture Lorraine Ganney - Employee Experience Manager Report discussed previou PECC - December 2024 Level of Assurance: Level 1 $\checkmark$ Level 2 Level 3
+SUMMARY REPORT BOARD OF DIRECTORS PART 1 3 05 February 2024 Report Title: Public Sector Equality Duty (PSED) Report 20 2024 Report 2023 - - Executive/ Non-Executive Lead / Committee Lead: Andrew McMenemy - Chief People Officer Report Author(s): Paul Taylor - Director of OD and Culture Lorraine Ganney - Employee Experience Manager Report discussed previou sly at: PECC - December 2024 Level of Assurance: Level 1 ✓ Level 2 Level 3

 Risk Assessment of Report

 Summary of risks highlighted in this report

 Which of the Strategic risk(s) does this report SR1 Safety

-relates to: SR2 People (workforce)
+relates to: SR2 People (workforce) ✓ ✓

 SR3 Finance and Resources Infrastructure

-SR4 Demand/ Ca apacity
+SR4 Demand/ Capacity

-SR5 Lampard Inc
+SR5 Lampard Inquiry

-SR6 Cyber Attac k
+SR6 Cyber Attack

 SR7 Capital

-SR8 Use of Reso
+SR8 Use of Resources

 SR9 Digital and Data Strategy

 Does this report mitigate the Strategic risk(s)?
 Yes/ No

-Are you recommending a new risk for the EPUT
+Are you recommending a new risk for the EPUT No

 Strategic or Corporate Risk Register?
 Note:

-Strategic risks are underpinned by a Strategy y
+Strategic risks are underpinned by a Strategy

 and are longer-term

 If Yes, describe the risk to EPUT's organisational

-objectives and highlight if this is an escalation from another EPUT risk register. n
+objectives and highlight if this is an escalation from another EPUT risk register.

-Describe what measures will you use to monitor

-mitigation of the risk NL-
+Describe what measures will you use to monitor mitigation of the risk

 Are you requesting approval of financial / other resources within the paper?
 No

 If Yes, confirm that you have had sign off from Area Who When

-the relevant functions (e.g. Finance, Estates etc.)
+the relevant functions (e.g. Finance, Estates etc.) Executive

 and the Executive Director with SRO function Director

 accountability.
 Finance

 Estates

 Other